shaundonmoyer/Final_Project/FracFocus.md

   filter(PercentHFJob != "0", PercentHFJob < "30")
 ```

-Finally a function was developed that in summary, compliles all values from the PercentHFJob column that match the ingredient name entered into the function.
-The fucntion then performs anlaysis that reports the mean weight percentage, minimum value, maxium value, a series of percentiled vaules and finally counts how many data vaules that matched the ingredient name was used to calculate these values.
+Finally a function was developed that in summary, compliles all values from the PercentHFJob column that match the ingredient name of interest that is entered into the function.
+The fucntion then performs anlaysis that reports the mean weight percentage, minimum value, maximum value, a series of percentiled vaules and finally counts how many data points (entries for the specific ingredient) that were used to calculate these values.
 The function then reports this data in a data table.

 ```
 ing_report <- function(ingredient){